gobdevel/base/docs/CLI.md

-# Crux CLI - Runtime Inspection and Debugging
+# Base CLI - Runtime Inspection and Debugging

-The Crux CLI provides runtime inspection and debugging capabilities for Crux applications.
+The Base CLI provides runtime inspection and debugging capabilities for Base applications.
 It offers both stdin-based and optional TCP-based interfaces for monitoring and controlling application internals in real-time.

 ## Features